cwchentw/ccrun/README.md

 By default, `ccrun` will invoke `gcc` or `g++` for compilation tasks.
 You may change to another C or C++ compiler by setting related environment variables.

+We tested `ccrun` on several Unix or Unix-like systems:

+* Ubuntu 18.04 LTS
+* Amazon Linux, largely RHEL or CentOS compatible
+* TrueOS, FreeBSD derived
+* Solaris

-We tested `ccrun` on Ubuntu 18.04 LTS and Amazon Linux.
-The latter is largely RHEL and CentOS compatible.
-It should work on other Unix-like OSes as well.
+It should work on other Unix or Unix-like systems as well.

 ## Supported File Formats